Tobacco intervention modelling

 Tobacco still causes large health loss in Australia and countries in the Oceania and Asia region.
 We are also in a time of disruptive technology and innovation, such as e-cigarettes and smokeless tobacco as cessation aids or substitutes for tobacco.
 A key consideration in policy making is the magnitude of impact of any intervention on smoking prevalence and health gains – including for combinations or packages of interventions.

-Simulation modelling can assist here, projecting beyond the existing evidence from time limited randomized trials and comparing endgame scenarios not yet implemented such as drastically reducing the nicotine or additives in tobacco.
-And simulating the joint effects of liberalized access to e-cigarettes and restrictions on tobacco.
+Simulation modelling can assist here, projecting beyond the existing evidence from time limited randomized trials and comparing: traditional (e.g. mass media) and novel endgame scenarios not yet implemented such as drastically reducing the nicotine or additives in tobacco and packages of intervention.

 This project will build on the considerable body of tobacco research and simulation modelling of Blakely, Wilson, Lopez and colleagues, utilizing the VIVARIUM simulation framework to estimate the impact of separate and joint policies in Australasia, Asia and the Pacific.